 My research focuses on star formation in nearby galaxies and its interplay with molecular gas.
 I’m very interested in the research of new techniques to calibrate star formation and in developing more accurate models of photodissociation in GMCs.
 I’m also an active member of MaNGA and spend a fair amount of my time developing software for SDSS.

 Dino Bektešević researches how to do image analysis in big data settings.
 Currently, he is working on porting LSST image processing pipeline to Spark and executing it on AWS with hopes that the entire LSST stack can eventually be run in cloud by using a distributed, shared-nothing Big Data management system and Cloud service from the University of Washington called Myria.
 He is also involved in a group developing a new shift-and-stack moving object detection algorithm for astronomical images called KBMoD where he is a part of the group testing the algorithm on DECam images.
 His pet project and special interest is the extraction of long linear features that can be attributed to meteors for which he developed a linear…

 I study the circumgalactic medium and the role it plays in star formation/galaxy evolution via the ‘galactic fountain’.
-My current work involves analyzing line-of-sight gas absorption in spectra of blue horizontal branch stars to place constraints on the kinematics of baryon cycling in galactic halos.
+My current work involves analyzing line-of-sight gas absorption in spectra of blue horizontal branch stars to place constraints on the kinematics of baryon cycling in the Milky Way’s halo.
 Some of my other research interests include: the high-redshift universe, galactic archaeology, data science & visualization